OfficeDev/teams-toolkit-samples/todo-list-SPFx/README.md

 Importing [msteams-ui-components-react](https://www.npmjs.com/package/msteams-ui-components-react) package will cause issues during package build:
 ![Issue](images/knownissue.png)

-When using Teams desktop app, the To-Do-List will be unable to load the profile picture of the creator.
+When using Teams desktop app, guest users may be unable to load the profile picture of the creator in the To-Do-List.

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).